Car Insurance Calculator

-Comprehensive and collision coverages are not mandatory in any state, but most states offer room to build a policy that suits your financial situation and driving needs.
+Comprehensive and collision coverages are considered optional coverage types, though many lenders or leasing companies may require them.
+Most car insurance companies offer the ability to build a policy that suits your financial situation and driving needs.

 These coverages are not required by state law but can be required if you’re leasing or financing a vehicle.
 Both are also subject to a deductible — what you pay prior to your insurance company reimbursing you for any damage.

 Uninsured and underinsured coverage pays for damages in the event the at-fault driver in a collision doesn't have insurance — or doesn't have enough insurance — to cover the damages inflicted.
 Underinsured and uninsured coverage usually falls into one of two buckets:

 - Uninsured property damage insurance coverage: Coverage for a vehicle in the event of monetary damages.

 - Uninsured bodily injury insurance coverage: Coverage for peoples' medical bills and other fees if bodily injury is sustained.

 Every car insurance company looks at a driver's complete profile to set the policy's rates.
 A driver's profile includes several factors, some of which are in their control: maintaining a good driving record or driving an affordable car to insure.
 The amount a driver pays for insurance is based on several factors, including location, age, gender, marital status, credit score, vehicle, and auto insurance and driving history.
 The less risk posed by a client to an insurance provider, the lower their premium will be.
 Let’s dive deeper into insurance rating factors and how each can affect your car insurance premium.

 Insurance companies also take into consideration applicants' age, gender, credit score, marital status and homeownership status.
 Insurers use this information in an attempt to understand the risk posed by a client in order to assign an insurance rate.